 Half-assed plans usually lead to a half-assed life.

-Before you leave the West behind, there are three requirements that I recommend you meet:
+Before you leave the West behind, there are only three “requirements”, in order to be successful at your venture:

 - Do research